dromologue/ContinuousTransformation/TechnicalWorkshop/Checklist.md

 * Governance folks are supportive of LEANing governance processes

 ### Advanced Governance
-* We can define our governance policies as code
+* We can define our compliance policies as code ( CIS, PCI DSS HIPAA, FIPS )
 * We can measure our compliance through automation and analytics
 * We can deploy changes to policy as code to improve our compliance.